scto/Android-SkyDrive-Browser/README.md

 Changelog
 ---------
+2.3
+- Files shared with you can now be reached via a menu option
+- New SkyDrive permission required for the above.
+This does not affect your phone.
+- Confirmation dialog on exit can be enabled in Settings
+- Uploads where the file exists already now updates the file stored on SkyDrive.
+Download, edit and upload finally works!

 2.2
 - Settings to limit data to WiFi appwide and for auto uploading of camera images
 - Rebranding to comply with SkyDrive branding guidelines